Is Your Name on the List?

 The Good List

-Although Santa Claus has a good list and a naughty list based on behavior, God does not—even though some people believe differently.
+Although Santa Claus has a good list and a naughty list based on behavior, God does not—even though many people believe differently.
 True, the Old Testament values genealogies and lineages to determine who is in and who was out, but Jesus did away with that.

 Instead, he saves us by grace through faith (Ephesians 2:8).
 It’s open to everyone.
 God’s grace and our faith puts us on God’s list.
 Our family tree doesn’t matter to God.